Sreenadh1543/Android-User-Interface/README.md

 > Layout Editor - Introduction and usage to create resources from the layout .

-> Transitions between the states in an activity with the user action with the application
+> Transitions between the states in an activity with the user action with the application.

+> Significance of R.java in resource utilisation.

 ## BirthDay Card